duongdinhph/OTCP_Quad/README.md

   2.1.
 Position Controller with Off-policy RL
   2.2.
 Attitude Controller with Off-policy RL
 3. Simulation

-Consider a quadrotor with the desired trajectory is a spiral trajectory In the first stage, we use 2 PID controllers for both outer and inner loops to collect data for the next stage of training to obtain the optimal controllers.
+Consider a quadrotor with the desired trajectory as a spiral trajectory In the first stage, we use 2 PID controllers for both outer and inner loops to collect data for the next stage of training to obtain the optimal controllers.
 Note that noises are added to the system to guarantee the PE condition.